 6-8.
 Children of Young Adults.
-Section 475(4)(B) of the Act requires that foster care maintenance payments for a young adult in foster care cover the foster care maintenance costs for the young adult's child if that child is placed with the young adult in the same supervised independent living setting.
-Further, consistent with section 472(h)(2) of the Act, a child of the young adult in foster care whose costs are covered by the Title IV-E foster care maintenance payment is categorically eligible for the Title XIX Medicaid program.

-6-9.
-Dual Eligibility - Determining Title IV-E Eligibility When a Young Adult Receives Third Party Benefits.
+- a.
+Section 475(4)(B) of the Act requires that foster care maintenance payments for a young adult in foster care cover the foster care maintenance costs for the young adult's child if that child is placed with the young adult in the same supervised living arrangement (SLA) setting. - (1) Child care costs may be included in the foster care maintenance payment paid to the SLA provider, young adult, or paid directly to the licensed child care provider. - b.
+Consistent with section 472(h)(2) of the Act, a child of the young adult in foster care whose costs are covered by the Title IV-E foster care maintenance payment is categorically eligible for the Title XIX Medicaid program. - 6-9.
+Dual Eligibility Determining Title IV-E Eligibility When a Young Adult Receives Third Party Benefits. - a.

-a.
 A young adult may receive SSA, Veteran's Administration (VA) benefits, or Railroad Retirement (RR) benefits and be determined Title IV-E, Reimbursable.
 Such benefits shall be considered countable unearned income in a Title IV-E eligibility determination.
-The young adult's cost of care may be shared between Title IV-E and the federal benefit received and should be pursued when appropriate.
+The young adult's cost of care may be shared between Title IV-E and the federal benefit received and should be pursued when appropriate. - b.

-b.
 A young adult may receive SSI and be determined Title IV-E, Non-Reimbursable.
 Such benefit is not considered countable income.
 Cost sharing between the Social Security Administration and Title IV-E is not an option.
 The state of Florida elects to claim the federal benefit through the Social Security Administration, thus resulting in the cost of care not being reimbursable under Title IV-E.

-a.
-Initial Title IV-E EFC Eligibility Determination for Re-Entry.

-(1) An initial Title IV-E EFC eligibility determination shall be completed in FSFN within 30 calendar days of the young adult re-entering the EFC program.
-The appropriate modules of FSFN must be completed for the young adult.

-(2) The Title IV-E EFC Eligibility Determination module for a voluntary removal is automatically generated upon the approval of an out-of-home placement with a service category type of Independent Living.
-The following data must be entered in FSFN for the young adult before working on the Title IV-E EFC Eligibility Determination:

-(a) Person Management must document citizenship status and date of birth;
+- a.
+Initial Title IV-E EFC Eligibility Determination for Re-Entry. - (1) An initial Title IV-E EFC eligibility determination shall be completed in FSFN within 30 calendar days of the young adult re-entering the EFC program.
+The appropriate modules of FSFN must be completed for the young adult. - (2) The Title IV-E EFC Eligibility Determination module for a voluntary removal is automatically generated upon the approval of an out-of-home placement with a service category type of Independent Living.
+The following data must be entered in FSFN for the young adult before working on the Title IV-E EFC Eligibility Determination: - (a) Person Management must document citizenship status and date of birth;